Meet George: former teacher, current attorney and business consultant, volunteer firefighter

 When I graduated, I wanted to learn more about how successful organizations function so I could bring those skills back to the public sector.
 I became a business consultant, working with executives at both Fortune 500 companies and smaller businesses in the health care, aerospace, and travel industries to help them improve their strategies and operations.

 It's all of these experiences that I will bring with me to the Clerk and Recorder's office.
 I understand how government works – and how it doesn't.
 I understand how to help organizations run more effectively.
 And I know the impact that government, when it gets things right, can have on someone's life.
-I am excited to bring my perspective from both the public and private sector – as a teacher, attorney, and business adviser – to local government here in Jefferson County.
+I am excited to bring my perspective from both the public and private sector – as a teacher, attorney, and business consultant – to local government here in Jefferson County.